nuagenetworks/nuage-ospdirector/Documentation/5.4.1/README.rst

     NeutronMetadataProxySharedSecret
     Maps to metadata_proxy_shared_secret parameter in [neutron] section

-    InstanceNameTemplate
-    Maps to instance_name_template parameter in [DEFAULT] section

 The following parameters are mapped to values in the /etc/neutron/plugins/ml2/ml2_conf.ini file on the Neutron controller: